cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 # Acknowledgments

-The Zcash Foundation engineering team designed a serialization format for FROST messages which we employ a slightly adapted version here.
+This document was improved based on input and contributions by the Zcash Foundation engineering team.

 # Trusted Dealer Key Generation {#dep-dealer}